morinlab/MBB243/Glossary.md

 - Used as a minus sign
 - Various uses in different contexts in bash
  - Convention to use this before named arguments e.g. `program -i input_file`
- - Can be used to tell a command-line program to read from STDIN instead of an input file e.g. `some_other_program | program -i - `
+ - Can be used to tell a command-line program to read from STDIN instead of an input file e.g. `some_other_program | program -i`

 ### vertical bar or pipe `|`

 - used in unix-like systems to flow data between multiple processes